Virals (novel): Plot

 Tory and her friends, Hiram (mostly known as Hi), Ben, and Shelton, find a rusted dog tag dating from the Vietnam War era on Loggerhead Island; trying to identify its owner leads them to an unsolved murder and infection by an experimental virus that gives them special powers, which they describe as "flaring".
 Their powers include super strength, speed and senses.
 They acquire the infection while saving a wolfdog being used for illegal experiments by Dr. Karsten, who was funded by a company which belongs to Chance Claybourne's Dad.

 Meanwhile, they discover a skeleton, which proves to be that of the daughter of the owner of the dog-tag.
 Someone shoots at them, forcing them to run.
 They manage to escape, but the next time they visit (with their parents and a police officer), the skeleton has been replaced with monkey bones.
 They are called 'over imaginative children' and the police leave it at that.

 Being curious, Tory and her friends want to find out who committed the murder; using their powers, they crack the case.

-Characters

-Additional to the recurring characters of the series, the following characters appear.